tmds/Tmds.Systemd/README.md

 `SyslogIdentifier` is the log identifier used for application output from standard output and standard error.
 When unset, the `ExecStart` process name will be used.
 Logging performed using the `Tmds.Systemd.Journal` class (and `Tmds.Systemd.Logging` package) is not aware of the value set here.
 ASP.NET Core application will output some messages to standard out by default on startup and shutdown.
 To omit these, you can use the
-SuppressStatusMessages method on the host builder, for example: `.SuppressStatusMessages(Console.IsInputRedirected)`.
+SuppressStatusMessages method on the [HostBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.hostbuilder), for example: `.SuppressStatusMessages(Console.IsInputRedirected)`.

 `Environment` can be used to set environment variables.
 Multiple `Environment` lines can be added to the service file.